abdou-majeed/misc/README.md

 each subsequent chunk reads primes from earlier files to exclude their multiples.
 Results are written to numbered files (`prime_numbers_0`, `prime_numbers_1`, …).

-### Dependencies

-Requires a local `utils` package (will be added later) that provides overflow-safe integer addition.
-Place it alongside the main file or see the source for details.

 ### Usage

     go run primes.go